tanyasarkjain/pacvar/docs/usage.md

 nextflow run nf-core/pacvar --input ./samplesheet.csv --outdir ./results --genome  'GATK.GRCh38' -profile <docker/singularity/conda> --barcodes barcodes.fasta --intervals intervals.bed --workflow repeat --repeat_id repeat-id --snv_caller 'deepvariant'
 ```

-This will launch the pipeline with the `docker` configuration profile.
-See below for more information about profiles.
+> See below for more information about profiles.

 Note that the pipeline will create the following files in your working directory: